 Could lessen costs associated with misinterpretations and confusion around the existing code language.
-Impact to industry relative to the cost of compliance with code

 Could lessen costs associated with misinterpretations and confusion around the existing code language.
 Impact to small business relative to the cost of compliance with code

 Has a reasonable and substantial connection with the health, safety, and welfare of the general public Will provide for less confusion and misinterpretation of what the code intended, providing better end results for the general public.